List of Generator Rex characters: Breach

 Breach (voiced by Hynden Walch) is a four-armed human E.V.O.
 Using her larger arms, Breach can tear open space and time, creating red wormholes which turn golden after her spatial abilities were boosted by Van Kleiss' amp pack.
 Her own personal place is Greenville, Ohio, which she absorbed into a portal and keeps as her own dollhouse to stay sane.
-It is where she takes Biowulf, Skalamander and Van Kleiss as Rex uses the God Code to cure all EV.O.s.
+Breach takes Biowulf, Skalamander and Van Kleiss to Greenville as Rex uses the God Code to cure all EV.O.s.

 Circe

 Circe (voiced by Tara Sands) is a humanoid teenage E.V.O. with sound-based abilities and the ability to lure fellow E.V.O.s like a siren's song.
 She debuts in the third episode, "Beyond the Sea", where she and Rex begin to feel a powerful connection form between them, though she still chose the Pack over staying with Rex, as she did not trust Providence's methods.
 She meets Rex again during her first mission as Van Kleiss' subordinate in "Leader of the Pack", where she hesitantly knocks Rex unconscious and imprisons him, despite being reluctant to resort to hurting him to help Van Kleiss.

-Circe's scond and final mission with the Pack is in the Bug Jar when she discovers, to her horror, that Van Kleiss is more interested in what Rex's body would give him and does not care about what could happen to his psyche.
-After this, she leaves to join Rex's old friends in Hong Kong, China and develops a close friendship with Sqywdd, which she assures Rex is platonic.
+Circe's second and final mission with the Pack is in the Bug Jar when she discovers, to her horror, that Van Kleiss is more interested in what Rex's body would give him and does not care about what could happen to his psyche.
+After this, she leaves to join her husband's old friends in Hong Kong and develops a close friendship with Skwydd, which she assures Rex is platonic.
 In "Endgame", after being cured along with the rest of humanity, she embraces Rex and assures him she is "normal but okay" and jokingly says he had "put himself out of a job" by curing the world.
 It is later confirmed that they are dating as Rex continues to act as the planet's defender.

 Claire Bowman

-Claire Bowman (voiced by Danica McKellar) is a girl that Noah likes since she is the most popular girl in high school.
+Claire Bowman (voiced by Danica McKellar) is a girl who Noah likes since she is the most popular girl in high school.
 She is best friends with a clumsy teenage girl named Annie.
 She debuts in "Operation: Wingman", where she agrees to go to the prom with Noah if he finds Annie a date.
 She also appears in "Haunted", in which she meets Rex's elder brother Cesar and is impressed with his intelligence.

 In "Guy Vs. Guy", she goes on another date with Noah while he and Rex were going all-out on a prank war that ended up endangering the entire city when Bobo Haha got involved.
 She makes her final appearance in "Hermanos," where she and Annie go with Noah and Rex to Argentina to see the ancestral ranch that Rex inherited upon the death of his father Rafael, as a birthday present from Noah.